 Wadi Rum is the valley as the word ‘Wadi’ suggests and it is a desert, a part of the famous desert of Arabia.
-If you are spending your holidays in Jordan, this has to be on top of your list of things to do in Jordan.
-I visited Wadi Rum towards the end of my 5 day trip in Jordan after I had seen its wonder tourist site – Petra and my favorite historical site – Jerash.
+If you are spending your holidays in Jordan, this has to be on top of your list of things to do in the country.
+I visited Wadi Rum towards the end of my 5-day trip in Jordan after I had seen its wonderful tourist site – Petra and my favorite historical site – Jerash.

-Allow me to take you through the must see / must do things in Wadi Rum.
+Allow me to take you through the must-see / must-do things in Wadi Rum.

-The landscape of Wadi Rum – UNESCO World Heritage Site.
+The landscape of Wadi Rum – UNESCO World Heritage Site

-Land of Nabateans.
+Land of Nabateans

 Nabataeans were the ancient inhabitants of this region and the whole of Petra City is attributed to them.
-They were a trading tribe that lived at the cross roads of ancient trade routes.
+They were a trading tribe that lived at the crossroads of ancient trade routes.
 Nabateans have left their marks in the form of Petroglyphs that can be seen on the rocks here.
-They are so similar to rock art that you see in places like Bhimbetka, Chhattisgarh and even rock carvings in Goa.
+They are so similar to rock art that you see in places like Bhimbetka, Chhattisgarh, and even rock carvings in Goa.

 There are camping accommodations available at Wadi Rum and I am sure it would be one hell of an experience to camp in the desert.
-However, I just did a day trip to Wadi Rum and missed the fun of staying in a camp.
+However, I just did a day trip and missed the fun of staying in a camp.
 But I did have the joy of having lunch at Rahayeb Desert Camp.

 The cooking was done in a so-called ‘traditional’ way where a whole animal was hung upside down on top is a simmering fire.
 My vegetarian sensibilities kept me closer to the salad table.

 All too familiar with the terrain and the soft bed of sand, camels will move at their own pace.
 They would want to wander on their own every now and then.
 The reins in the hands of the camel man would keep them on their path.
-You will go up and down with its hump, scared that you may fall anytime, but not many fall.
+You will go up and down with its hump, scared that you may fall anytime, but not many falls.
 Camels know how to manage the load on their shoulders.

 The view from the camel top, that is if you can focus on it, is very different from what you get on foot or even from a vehicle.
 So, try and gather as much of it as possible.

 I was fortunate to spot this lovely bird on the stones near the tent.
-No idea, what it is called and any help to identify this would be highly appreciated.
+No idea, what it is called, and any help to identify this would be highly appreciated.

-Tea at Bedouin Tents of Wadi Rum.
+Tea at Bedouin Camp

-Bedouin tents – the real one are made of goat hair and can cost you a fortune.
+Bedouin camp tents – the real ones are made of goat hair and can cost you a fortune.
 Our guide told us the story of Bedouins and said that they are nomadic but not poor.
 How interesting, you have all the means but you choose to be nomadic.
-He told us the most valuable possession of Bedouins besides their impeccable hospitality – their goat haired tents.
+He told us the most valuable possession of Bedouins besides their impeccable hospitality – their goat-haired tents.
 Can you imagine how many goats would have to donate their hair and how many nimble human hands would have to weave them into full-fledged tents?

-The Arab Revolution Show on Hejaz Railways.
+The Arab Revolution Show on Hejaz Railways

-Wadi Rum is a UNESCO World Heritage Site.
+Wadi Rum is a UNESCO World Heritage Site

-Video of Drive through Wadi Rum, Jordan.
+Video of Drive through Wadi Rum Desert

-Watch the video clip of wanderings in the Wadi Rum.
+Watch the video clip of wanderings.

-Dress modestly – would be helpful both culturally and climatically.
+- Dress modestly – would be helpful both culturally and climatically.